Plurk

-Plurk (/ˈplɜrk/) is a free social networking and microblogging service that allows users to send updates (otherwise known as plurks) through short messages or links, which can be up to 360 text characters in length (as of 2016).
+Plurk (/ˈplɜrk/) is a free social networking and microblogging service that allows users to send updates (also called "plurks") through short messages or links, which can be up to 360 text characters in length (as of 2016).

-Updates are then shown on the user's home page using a timeline, which lists all the updates received in chronological order, and delivered to other users who have chosen to receive them.
-A unique feature of its timeline is horizontal scrolling which is unlike any other popular social networking or microblogging websites like Twitter or Facebook, where users can see more posts running horizontally across the screen, with previous plurks to the right.
-Each of the threads shows timestamps below the timeline frame, and a counter for the number of responses; a thread can have as many as 300 to a thousand responses.
+Updates are shown on the user's home page in the form of a timeline, which lists all the updates received in chronological order, and delivered to other users who have chosen to receive them.
+Unlike similar microblogging websites (such as Twitter and Facebook), Plurk's timeline goes horizontally, with the newest posts on the left and oldest on the right.
 Users can respond to other users' updates from their timeline through the Plurk.com website, official mobile apps, by private or instant messaging, or by text messaging via compatible third party applications.
-Also unique to the site is the ability to post anonymous plurks using the "whisper" qualifier, affording users the ability to hide their username or identity.
+Also unique to the site is the ability to post anonymous plurks using the "whisper" feature, allowing users the ability to hide their username or identity.

 History

-After months of development, Plurk was launched on 12 May 2008.
+Plurk was launched on May 12, 2008.

 The etymology of the name was explained by the developers as such: